LethalCompanyCommunity/ModdingWiki/docs/user-guide/quest/beginners-guide.md

 Disabling a mod makes the mod act like it is uninstalled, but you can always enable it again.

-If you want to delete a mod, click the `Delete` mod next to the mod.
+If you want to delete a mod, click the `Delete` button next to the mod.

 ## Managing Cosmetics & Other Items